civisanalytics/civis-python/docs/source/parallel.rst

 Joblib backend
 ==============
-If you can divide your work into multiple independent chunks, each of which takes at least several minutes to run, you can reduce the wall time of your job by running each chunk simultaneously in Civis Platform.
+If you can divide your work into multiple independent chunks, each of which takes at least several minutes to run, you can reduce the time your job takes to finish by running each chunk simultaneously in Civis Platform.
 The Civis joblib backend is a software tool which makes it easier to run many jobs simultaneously.